ForeverHaibara/ForeverHaibara.github.io/src/assets/markdown/triples-documentation/api-reference/sum-of-squares.md

 ((Σ(a - b)**2*(a + b - c)**2)/2 + Σa*b*(a - b)**2)/(Σa)
 ```

-If we want to track the constraints or use symbolic placeholders for them in the SOS decomposition (Positivstellensatz), we can also pass in a dictionary to imply the "name" (or multiplier) of the constraints:
+If we want to track the constraints, we can also pass in a dictionary to imply the "name" of the
+constraints:

 ```python
 >>> sum_of_squares(((a+2)*(b+2)*(c+2)*(a**2/(2+a)+b**2/(2+b)+c**2/(2+c)-1)).cancel(), [a,b,c], {a*b*c-1:x}).solution # doctest: +SKIP